 I’m very happy to introduce to you my new (and 4th post-Snailhouse) full-length recording, Natural Weather.
 You’ve possibly heard a few and bits and pieces, but it’s finally available as of now in its entirety from Forward Music Group.

 Please give Natural Weather a listen and ‘follow’ and ‘like’ wherever it feels appropriate.
 It’s at all the usual spots.

 I’m immensely proud of this record.
 Much of the process was spent frighteningly alone with my thoughts, but I am extremely grateful to have had the contributions of some of the best badasses in the biz: Jeremy Gara on drums, Sarah Neufeld on violin, and Camille Delean, Mike O’Brien and Michelle Tompkins (Sin and Swoon) on backing vocals.

-European tour dates can also be found here, and stay tuned for Canadian launch dates down the line.
+European tour dates were amazing (huge thanks to all involved), and stay tuned for Canadian launch dates down the line.

 Your loyalty and continued curiosity mean the world to me.

 “excellent” – One Chord To Another – A Finnish Pop Site